There are many treatments available that may prevent people from dying. These are often called life-prolonging treatments.

 Dialysis is provided through tubes that are inserted into a specially created blood vessel in the arm called a fistula.
 It is then connected to the kidney machine which removes waste products from the blood.
 This type of dialysis (called haemodialysis) usually involves being connected up to the machine for several hours, three times per week.

 In some people, a tube can be inserted into the abdomen.
-Fluid is introduced and then removed which also removes waste products.
+Fluid is introduced and then removed, also removing waste products.
 This is called peritoneal dialysis.

 Dialysis can cause problems.
 It's time consuming and can be quite inconvenient for some people, especially if there are long distances to travel to dialysis centres.
 Dialysis also cannot completely replace normal kidney function, so many people with kidney failure on dialysis will still feel sick.
 Though the person may feel unwell before dialysis, they may feel tired afterwards as well.
 People on dialysis generally need to be very careful about their diet and control their fluid intake.
 Infection and discomfort can occur at the site of tube insertion.
 In older people, especially those with other serious illness, dialysis may not help them to live longer or may cause earlier death from complications.